FIFA Fan Festival

 The FIFA Fan Festivals are public viewing events organized by FIFA and the host cities during the FIFA World Cup.
 FIFA Fan Festivals (initially named FIFA Fan Fests) followed the success of public viewing at the 2002 FIFA World Cup in South Korea and became an essential part of the tournament since the 2006 FIFA World Cup in Germany.
 Fan Festivals take place in iconic locations of the host cities and feature broadcasts of football matches on giant screens, live concerts, parties, food, beverages, and other activities and entertainment.
 In 2022, FIFA reintroduced Fan Festivals under the new name for the 2022 FIFA World Cup held in Qatar.

 History

 Background

-Public screenings of sports and particularly football tournaments weren't a new thing by the beginning of the 21st century.
+Public screenings of sports and particularly football tournaments were already common by the beginning of the 21st century.
 The first 1930 FIFA World Cup in Uruguay was broadcast on radio and fans gathered around receiving stations.
 FIFA pioneered TV broadcasts of football tournaments during the 1954 World Cup in Switzerland, and people in many countries carried TVs on the streets and watched them collectively with their neighbors.
 The 1998 FIFA World Cup in France was the first one to be broadcast on giant screens in city centers, but at that time the invention of massive public viewing was an anticipated effect of ticket shortage caused by a variety of factors.